 Allow the teacher to open up its gifts to you

 Knowledge is born of experience, but rarely will people truly admit that their experience is a reflection of their beliefs; not necessarily a reflection of how reality is or has to be.
-Many elders that I've met and learned a lot from, assumed that the way it has been for them is the way it's going to be for me.
+Many experts that I've met and learned a lot from, assumed that the way it has been for them is the way it's going to be for me.
 Thank you for that projection, but no thank you.

-You'd be hard-pressed to find an elder truly willing to fully admit that they attracted their experience for personal reasons, rather than because that's simply the way reality works.
+You'd be hard-pressed to find an expert truly willing to fully admit that they attracted their experience for personal reasons, rather than because that's simply the way reality works.
 Everyone generally believes that they've learned from reality as it is, rather than from a version of it they have attracted by means of their own limiting points of view.

 After all, if reality is not as they experienced it, what then is their personal investment in their knowledge worth?
 Nothing.
-This is threatening to many elders or experts in their field who carry a lot of helpful knowledge.
-The only exception you'll find to this is in those teachers who have truly been able to let their egoes become transparent, or in the super duper rare case (think 10-people-world-wide level of rare); non-existent.
+This is threatening to many experts in their field who carry a lot of helpful knowledge.
+The only exception you'll find to this is in those teachers who have truly been able to let their egos become transparent, or in the super duper rare case (think 10-people-world-wide level of rare); non-existent.